corralm/awesome-resources/README.md

 - `Course` [**Building Systems With The ChatGPT API**](https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/): Learn how to chain calls to a LLM.
 - `Course` [**ChatGPT Prompt Engineering for Developers**](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/): Intro to using the ChatGPT API.
 - `Course` [**AI and Public Health**](https://www.coursera.org/learn/ai-and-public-health): Learn to apply a framework for AI initiatives.
-- `Course` [**LangChain for LLM Application Development**](https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/): Learn to expand the capabilities of LLMs.
+- `Course` [**LangChain for LLM Application Development**](https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/): Expand the capabilities of LLMs.
 - `Course` [**LangChain: Chat with Your Data**](https://www.deeplearning.ai/short-courses/langchain-chat-with-your-data/): Learn to build a system with local data.
 - `Course` [**Prompt Engineering for ChatGPT**](https://www.coursera.org/learn/prompt-engineering/): Discover various prompt patterns to fully leverage LLMs.
 - `Report` [**AI Fairness**](https://learning.oreilly.com/library/view/ai-fairness/9781492077664/): Explore how to approach fairness and bias.